mjziebarth/FlotteKarte/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [0.2.0] - 2022-08-04
+#### Added
+- Added automatic extent computation for some global projections.
+- Coordinate labels can be rotated with axis orientation.
+- Add AugmentedProj class that automatically falls back to numerical inversion if a projection does not come with a defined inversion routine.

+#### Changed
+- Simplified detection of discontinuities in path processing.
+- Reworked the map boundary.
+It can now follow non-rectangular map shapes as defined by violated bijectivity of the map projection.
+- Reworked the axes labelling mechanism.
+Axes are removed if they overlapped, based on a weighting criterion, and the labels now follow the (potentially non-rectangular) map boundary polygon.
+- Fix various bugs.

 ### [0.1.0] - 2022-06-30
 #### Added
  - First version